 In spring 2018, a powerful banking Trojan named BackSwap surfaced, targeting online banking users in Poland.
 While banking Trojans have seen a sharp decline in popularity in recent years because of advances in antimalware and antivirus technology, BackSwap, which eventually extended its reach to Spanish banks, made headlines because it’s so innovative in its propagation methods and how it hides.
 Because it’s so crafty, it was able to elude most protection methods until it had pilfered an undisclosed, but assumed-to-be tidy sum from its victims.

 Surfing in a Cesspool

-We all know that the internet is, at best, a mixed bag – some of the stuff you’ll find is good and some is bad.
-Some is clean and some is, unsurprisingly, filled with malware.
+We all know that the internet is, at best, a mixed bag – some of the stuff you’ll find is good and some are bad.
+Some are clean and some are, unsurprisingly, filled with malware.
 But here is the craziest part – each time you open up a browser, regardless of whether you’re a Chrome fanboy/girl, a Firefox aficionado, or if you prefer some other browser, you’re creating a gateway through which all —ALL— that content can make its way on to your endpoint – ie, your computer.